 Some areas will have blackspots, but on the whole, the majority of the UK and Europe is well covered.
 For more information on these settings, refer to your manual or network provider.

-Wireless broadband is another option in an increasing number of destinations, with WiFi hotspots popping up in many hotels, coffee shops and public areas.
-If your laptop is wireless-enabled, you can access WiFi very easily in many European cities.
-Some cities even offer city-wide Wi-Fi free of charge, for example: the Barcelona WiFi network.
+Wireless broadband is another option in many destinations, with Wi-Fi hotspots common in hotels, coffee shops and public areas.
+Through wireless-enabled devices, you can access Wi-Fi very easily in most European cities.
+Some cities even offer city-wide Wi-Fi free of charge, such as the Barcelona Wi-Fi network.

 Of course, if you prefer to travel without your devices, you can usually still find internet cafes.
-Cheap and cheerful though they may be, internet cafes do not offer the "anytime-anywhere" flexibility often sought by heavy-use business and personal users.
+Cheap and cheerful though they may be, however, internet cafes do not offer the 'anytime-anywhere' flexibility often sought by heavy-use business and personal users.